IllinoisWCS/resources/welcome/NOTES.md

 We will have a mailing list strictly for announcements.
 Everyone who's signed in today, we will add to the list.

-**TODO: Figure out Facebook Group logistics.** We will also have a Facebook group for any link sharing or general questions.
+We will also have a Facebook group for any link sharing or general questions.

 If at any point during the week you have a question or are stuck on something, WCS has office hours from 2 - 3pm every weekday.
-Berwin and I will be having our office hours in the WCS office on **TODO: Insert day** and **TODO: Insert day**.
+Berwin and I will be having our office hours in the WCS office on Monday and Wednesday.
 If you can't make it on our designated days, we have other officers staffing other days.

 As well, feel free to email us or Facebook message us with any questions as well.
 We're here to help you and to make this the best experience for you!